-At the Nava Law Group, our personal injury lawyers in Houston know how tempting it can be to exceed the speed limit to make up time when you are running late, or simply just to get home a little quicker after a long day.
+At the Nava Law Group, our Houston personal injury lawyers Mark Levin know how tempting it can be to exceed the speed limit to make up time when you are running late, or simply just to get home a little quicker after a long day.

 The consequences of doing so, however, can be deadly.